 Otter — A few river otter (Lutra canadensis) are found in the eastern quarter of the state.
 It has probably been extirpated from the Panhandle, north-central and southern Texas.

-Pig, Feral — Feral pigs, found in areas of the Rio Grande and Coastal Plains as well as the woods of East Texas, are descendants of escaped domestic hogs or of European wild hogs that were imported for sport.
+Pig, Feral* — Feral pigs are found throughout Texas but especially in areas of the Rio Grande and Coastal Plains, as well as in the woods of East Texas.
+They are descendants of escaped domestic hogs or of European wild hogs that were imported for sport.
+Their rooting habits can extensively destroy vegetation and soil.

 Prairie Dog — Until recent years probably no sight was so universal in West Texas as the black-tailed prairie dog (Cynomys ludovicianus).
 Naturalists estimated its population in the hundreds of millions, and prairie-dog towns often covered many acres with thickly spaced burrows.
 Its destruction of range grasses and cultivated crops has caused farmers and ranchers to destroy many of them, and it is extirpated from much of its former range.
 It is being propagated in several public zoos, notably in the prairie dog town in Mackenzie Park at Lubbock.
 It has been honored in Texas by the naming of the Prairie Dog Town Fork of the Red River, along one segment of which is located the beautiful Palo Duro Canyon.